 Criterion: Capital Improvement Plan (CIP) submitted on time.
+Rating: No findings

-Criterion: Timely spending of capital funds awarded under the Formula Funding program
+Criterion: Timely spending of capital funds awarded under the Formula Funding program Rating: No Findings

 Category: Facility Management - Health & Safety

 Criterion: Health and Safety Violations

 DHCD has observed conditions at the LHA's developments and reported the following health and safety violations.
 The LHA has certified the number of corrected violations in each category.